 Nicola is the Director of our Research Centre for Global Development.
 She is an expert in the field of international nutrition, with a particular focus on micronutrient requirements and metabolism.
 The overarching aim of her research is to explore sustainable solutions to global malnutrition.
 Nicola supervises postgraduate degree students in the field of nutrition and food security.

 Nicola is currently a Professor of Nutritional Sciences at UCLan.
 She is an experienced lecturer as well as a distinguished researcher in her field.
 She is a Fellow of the Association for Nutrition and a Fellow of the Higher Education Academy, an adviser to the Commonwealth Scholarship Commission and has served as a member of the International Zinc Nutrition Consultative Group (IZiNCG).
 Nicola is the Research Director on the Board of Trustees for the Abaseen Foundation UK.
 This Lancashire based charity is working alongside community members in rural villages in North West Pakistan, to improve education, nutritional status and health care provision.
-Within this role, Nicola, along with the other members of the Board of Trustees, received the Queens Award (MBE) for Voluntary Service in 2017.
+The Abaseen Foundation Board of Trustees were collectively awarded the Queens Award (MBE) for Voluntary Service in 2017.